SpacehuhnTech/esp8266_deauther/README.md

 ## Disclaimer
 This project is a proof of concept for testing and educational purposes.
-Neither the ESP8266, nor its SDK was meant or build for such purposes.
+Neither the ESP8266, nor its SDK was meant or built for such purposes.
 Bugs can occur!

 Use it only against your own networks and devices!
 Please check the legal regulations in your country before using it.